Maywood, Illinois: History

 With settlement underway, the village was founded on October 22, 1881, by Colonel William T. Nichols.
 He named it after his late daughter, May, and the groves.

 Many century-old homes survive here in relatively unaltered condition.
 Maywood boasts 17 homes and properties listed on the National Register of Historic Places.

 At one time two airports operated in Maywood.
 Loyola University Medical Center was developed on the site of one former airport, at the southwest corner of First Avenue and Roosevelt Road.
 It was the airfield used by Charles Lindbergh during his days as an airmail pilot.

 Checkerboard Field was located at the southeastern corner of that intersection and was a private field.
 The land has been converted to a forest preserve meadow.
 There was some apparent consolidation of the fields in later years.
 Later, an automobile board racetrack was located here, along with a viewing grandstand.
 Barney Oldfield raced on the track.
 The Hines Veterans Hospital constructed one of its buildings on the foundation of the former grandstand.

+In 2022, the mayor of Maywood, Nathaniel George Booker, was found intoxicated and asleep while occupying the drivers seat with the vehicle turned on on the Kennedy Expressway, in Chicago, Illinois.
+Multiple 911 calls were made, eliciting a response from the Chicago Police Department, who paged the Chicago Fire Department for medical response, due to his heavily inebriated state.
+He was arrested for misdemeanor counts of driving under the influence and cited for obstructing drivers on a highway.
+The Village of Maywood has yet to provide comment as of March 2025, despite bodycam footage of the incident being viewed over 2 million times on YouTube.
+The Village of Maywood has also yet to confirm if the vehicle involved in the crime, which is similar to those owned by the village for the purpose of personnel transport, is owned by the village.

 Maywood in World War II

 Maywood was established as the base for the 33rd Tank Company, Illinois National Guard.
 The Armory was located on Madison Street, two blocks east of First Avenue.
-It was organized on 3 May 1929 with the purpose of training men for combat.
-On 25 November 1940, 122 men of the 33rd Tank Company were inducted into active service to become Company B of the famous 192nd Tank Battalion, which fought in the Philippine islands.
+It was organized on May 3, 1929, with the purpose of training men for combat.
+On November 25, 1940, 122 men of the 33rd Tank Company were inducted into active service to become Company B of the famous 192nd Tank Battalion, which fought in the Philippine islands.
 Many of these American soldiers were taken prisoner by the Japanese and died in April 1942 on the Bataan Death March.
 Of the 122 men of Company B, only 41 survived the war to return to Maywood.
 Their sacrifice has been honored with an annual Bataan Day Parade.

 Given such losses, Ian Smith, who headed the history department at Proviso East High School, said that "World War II hit the town of Maywood really hard."

-Historic homes and buildings

-Fred Hampton, president of the Illinois chapter of the Black Panthers Party in the late 1960s, lived as a child in Maywood with his family for ten years.
-With the Black Panthers, he initiated community education and health programs for children, food for needy families, and other developmental projects.
-He was killed at the age of 21 in December 1969 in a police raid at his apartment in Chicago.
-In 2019, his family and supporters initiated a GoFundMe campaign to buy and restore his childhood house, to operate as a museum and community center.
-As of March 2021, they had exceeded their fundraising goal.